theOGognf/toi/toi_server/README.md

 # How it works

-Generally, the flow of a user's request goes as follows:

 - A user makes a request to the `/assistant` endpoint
-- An embedding API is used for vector search to find server endpoint descriptions similar to the user's most recent message/query
+- The embedding API is used for vector search to find server endpoint descriptions similar to the user's most recent message/query
-- The vector search results are filtered and reranked using a reranking API
+- The vector search results are filtered and reranked using the reranking API
-- If the top endpoint result matches the user's query within a threshold, its JSON Schema is used to make an HTTP request for that endpoint using a generation API
+- If the best-fit endpoint matches the user's query within a threshold, its JSON Schema is used to build an HTTP request using the generation API
 - The generated HTTP request is added as an assistant message to the local context
-- The generated HTTP request is sent to the top endpoint
+- The generated HTTP request is sent to the best-fit endpoint
 - The HTTP response is added as a user message to the local context
-- A generation API is used to stream a summarization of the response back to the user
+- The generation API is used to stream a summarization of the response back to the user

-# Motivation

-In addition to wanting to learn some of the dependencies I used in this project, I've been thinking about making a self-hosted personal assistant that I could use and easily extend myself for a while now.
-Recently, there's been a flurry of AI tool usage articles, followed by the announcement of the Model Context Protocol (MCP), and now MCP servers are popping-up everywhere.
-Eventually, I couldn't resist the intrusive thought of *"well, you could just build type-safe tools using plain ol' HTTP endpoints, OpenAPI schemas, and JSON Schemas"*.

-And so that's what this is.

 # Related artifacts